-I. STATE ESL PROFICIENCY ASSESSMENT AT MYRTLE AVENUE ELEMENTARY
+I. STATE ESL PROFICIENCY ASSESSMENT AT MYRTLE ELEMENTARY

-The Administration recommends that the Board approve contracting with the Allegheny Intermediate Unit to provide the State ESL Proficiency Assessment at Myrtle Avenue Elementary School during the leave of the District ESL teacher.
+The Administration recommends contracting with the Allegheny Intermediate Unit to provide the State ESL Proficiency Assessment at Myrtle Avenue Elementary School during the leave of the District ESL teacher.
 Cost is \$105.00 per hour, not to exceed 45 hours.